|Best smart robot vacuum||eufy BoostIQ RoboVac 30C MAX||Check Price||

 Best robot vacuum for marathon cleaning sessions: Ecovacs Deebot Ozmo T5

+Ecovacs was established as a company in 1998 with the official Ecovacs Robotics brand created in 2006.
+They specialize in spatially aware, mobile robots that clean your home, and the Deebot Ozmo is no exception.
 The Deebot Ozmo T5 from Ecovacs can run for over three hours, cleaning up to 3,200 square feet in a single session.
-Along with the impressive battery life, this vacuum is equipped with Smart Navi 3.0 laser mapping technology to keep track of your home and prevent any missed areas, a high-efficiency filter, and three levels of suction power.
+Along with the impressive battery life, this vacuum is equipped with Smart Navi 3.0 laser-mapping technology to keep track of your home and prevent any missed areas, a high-efficiency filter, and three levels of suction power.
 It connects to your smartphone for a customized clean, and, did we mention?
 It’s also a mop.
 Yep, this vacuum can also simultaneously mop your floors, recognizing and avoiding carpeted areas as it cleans.
-But more on mop-vacuum hybrids in a minute.

 Best smart robot vacuum: eufy BoostIQ RoboVac 30C MAX